ProfLedman/Lux-Tech-Bootcamp/Individual SQL practice/Python for data analytics/README.md

 - **Operators and functions** enhance computational efficiency and code reusability.
 - **Lists and tuples** are fundamental for data collection, with lists being mutable and tuples immutable.

-## Areas to include later
+## Areas for to be included later
+ pandas
  numPy
-pandas
  dictionaries